apnadkarni/blt/man/busy.rst

   *pattern* is given, the path names of busy widgets matching *pattern* are returned.

-**blt::busy release** ?\ *window* ...\ ?
+**blt::busy release** ?\ *windowName* ...\ ?

-  Makes the *window* un-busy.
-Restores user interactions to the widget *window* again.
-This differs from the **forget** operation in that the busy window is not destroyed, but simply unmapped.  *Window* must be the name of a widget specified in a **hold** operation, otherwise an error is reported.
+  Makes *windowName* un-busy.
+Restores user interactions to the widget *windowName* again.
+This differs from the **forget** operation in that the busy window is not destroyed, but simply unmapped.  *WindowName* must be the name of a widget specified in a **hold** operation, otherwise an error is reported.

-**blt::busy status** *window*
+**blt::busy status** *windowName*

-  Indicates the busy status of *window*.
-If *window* has a busy window and the busy window is currently active (user interactions are blocked), "active" is returned.
-If *window* has a busy window, but is not active, then "inactive" is returned.
+  Indicates the busy status of *windowName*.
+If *windowName* has a busy window and the busy window is currently active (user interactions are blocked), "active" is returned.
+If *windowName* has a busy window, but is not active, then "inactive" is returned.
 Otherwise "none" is returned.

 BINDINGS
 --------